• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Fender Jazz Bass (1960-1980): The Complete Vintage Collector's Guide

-Introduction: Why Vintage Jazz Basses Matter
+Why vintage Jazz Basses matter

 The Fender Jazz Bass, introduced in 1960, revolutionized electric bass playing and remains one of the most sought-after vintage instruments today.
 From the pre-CBS golden era through the transitional 1970s, these basses represent distinct periods in American musical instrument manufacturing.
 Whether you own a pristine 1962 Jazz Bass or a well-worn 1975 model, understanding your instrument's history, value, and authenticity is crucial for any potential sale or collection assessment.